flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 1. Go to you domain provider website and add an 'A' record in your domain with the public ip of just launched EC2 instance.

 :::note
-If you're already connected to instance with SSH key then jump to 4th step.
+If you're already connected to instance with SSH key and enabled root mode then jump to 4th step.
 :::

 2. Now connect to your EC2 instance with key-pair previously selected during configuring instance.
 Run following command to connect: